garanet/k8s-php-pgsql-redis/README.md

 ## Challenge
 This project shows how to create a setup for a local env with PHP, PGSQL, and REDIS in K8s that could be used for day-to-day development.

-It is tested locally, but it can be used also for pipeline like the gitlab-ci, or using your own docker-registry or DigitalOcean / Heroku and tested in the cloud like Azure, AWS EKS...
+It is tested locally, but it can be used also for pipelines like the gitlab-ci, or using your own docker-registry or DigitalOcean / Heroku and tested in the cloud like Azure, AWS EKS...

-*Working with helm charts/kustomization/docker-compose and recently mostly with GitOps in AWS in an awesome infra with Flux+CrossPlane+SOPS+Traefik+Calico, I'll consider this project a basic project that shows a multi-approach to configure the kube environments.
+*Working with helm charts/kustomization/docker-compose and recently mostly with GitOps in AWS in an awesome infra with Flux+CrossPlane+SOPS+Traefik+Calico, I'll consider this project a basic project that shows a multi-approach to configure the KUBE environments.
-It is using the normal k8s base64 secrets, but can be configured also with secret-manager/rotation ect..*
+It is using the normal k8s base64 secrets, but can be configured also with secret-manager/rotation ect...*

 ```mermaid
 graph LR